Abstract: We study the classification problem for

 high-dimensional data with $n$ observations on $p$ features where the

-$p \times p$ covariance matrix $\Sigma$ exhibits a spiked eigenvalues structure and the
+$p \times p$ covariance matrix $\Sigma$ exhibits a spiked eigenvalue structure and the

 vector $\zeta$, given by the difference between the {\em whitened} mean

 vectors, is sparse.
-We analyzed an adaptive
+We analyze an adaptive

 classifier (adaptive with respect to the sparsity $s$) that first